greenpeace/gpes-bigquery-recipes/README.md

 ### From Salesforce

 - [Upload report](upload-from-salesforce.md) - Notes on how to upload a report as a csv.
+- [Upload telemarketing](upload-telemarketing.md) - How to upload phone call results.

 ## Process **signups and messages per user** from an Engaging Networks transactional file